Vitamin D, Made Simple

 Pregnant women may opt to complete a vitamin D blood spot test right from their home.
 It is quick and easy to complete.
 Watch this video for details on how to use the vitamin D blood spot test kit.

-What if I don’t qualify for the home test study?
+What if I don’t qualify for this project focus on prenatal outcomes?

 If you are more than 17 weeks pregnant or trying to become pregnant, or live in another area, we invite you to sign up with D*action to have your vitamin D level checked and adjust your supplements so that your vitamin D blood level will be in the range of 40-60 ng/ml.